Skip to main content

 What motivated you to join the executive committee?
 What drives you to make a difference in your graduate student community?

 As an international student, I am well aware of the varied limitations on professional opportunities and financial burden that many of us are bound by.
 The need for stronger career support and networking has never been felt more strongly.
-Hence, I believe in creating a more inclusive and
+Hence, I believe in creating a more inclusive and supportive environment where graduate students have ample opportunities to succeed, both academically and professionally.

 My motivation to join the executive committee stems from my passion towards youth advocacy and leadership.
 The significance of a coordinated and well-connected student association along with the impact it has in shaping our collective futures cannot be overstated at this juncture.
 Thus, as part of the Monash Graduate Association, I strive to make positive change within our graduate student community with a special focus on the issues faced by international students.

-We acknowledge the Traditional Custodians of the land on which our four Australian campuses stand and their continuing connection to the land on which we live and work.
-We pay our respects to Elders past, present and emerging.
+MGA acknowledges the Traditional Owners of the land where we work and live, the Wurundjeri people of the Kulin Nation, and pay our respects to Elders past, present and emerging.